Airborne Electronic Attack Radio Frequency (RF) Systems Engineer

 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.

-Required Qualifications: B.S. degree in Electrical Engineering, Mathematics, Physics, Computer Science, or other related discipline with four or more years of relevant experience in RF systems engineering and analysis and development of RF subsystems.
+Required Qualifications: B.S. degree in Electrical Engineering, Mathematics, Physics, Computer Science, or other related discipline with two years of relevant experience in RF systems engineering and analysis and development of RF subsystems, or MS degree in these fields.
 Ability to work as a team with numerous engineers and various levels of experience and technical skills.
 Effective communicator, both written and orally.

-Desired Qualifications: M.S. degree in Electrical Engineering, Mathematics, Physics, Computer Science, or other engineering discipline.
+Desired Qualifications: M.S. degree in Electrical Engineering, Mathematics, Physics, Computer Science, or other engineering discipline with two years of relevant experience.
 Knowledge of key subsystems, including transmit and receive antennas, high power RF amplifiers, electronic support measures receivers, and waveform generators, threat radar and weapon systems that comprise the threat IADS.
 Experience with operational aspects of electronic warfare.
 Knowledge of jammer system control and signal processing algorithms and of "precision" passive detection and tracking concepts.

 Special Working Conditions: Position will require approximately 10% local and out of town travel to government and contractor facilities and special test ranges.